• Home

 April 23, 2019

-The Brighton Score test is a way to see if you have hypermobile joints.
-It is a simple 9 point system that measures joint laxity and mobility.
-In general, if you say yes to any of the following questions, you are likely hypermobile:
+The Brighton Score test is one method to identify whether you or a student have hypermobile joints.
+It is a simple 9-point system that measures joint laxity and mobility.
+In general, if you say yes to any of the following questions, you are likely hypermobile.

 Can You: